Chriscbr/blog/_posts/2023-06-27-rust-crate-into-typescript-library.md

 That's it!
 We've successfully wrapped a Rust crate in WebAssembly and TypeScript.

-You can see the full source code of the library on GitHub here (https://github.com/Chriscbr/annotate-snippets).
+You can see the full source code of the library on GitHub here: <https://github.com/Chriscbr/annotate-snippets>.

 If you have any questions or comments, feel free to reach out to me on [Twitter](https://twitter.com/rybickic) or [GitHub](https://github.com/Chriscbr).